icy/jaloc/README.md

 There may be some problems

-1. It's easier to make mistake (wrong tag!)
+1. It's easier to make mistake with wrong tag (but the same issue applies with other methods too)
-2. If anyone can push tag, that would cause a lot of headache ^^
+2. If anyone can push tag, that would cause a lot of headache ^^ (but the same issue applies with other methods too)

+Note, it's better to use annotated tag...